lidofinance/dual-governance/docs/specification.md

 #### Preconditions

-- The sender must be the governance address obtained from the `EmergencyProtectedTimelock` contract.
+- The sender MUST be the governance address obtained from the `EmergencyProtectedTimelock` contract.

 ### Errors